Angelica Singleton Van Buren: First Lady

-In the 1982 Siena College Research Institute asking historians to assess American first ladies, Van Buren and several other "acting" first ladies were included.
-The first ladies survey, which has been conducted periodically since, ranks first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
-In the 1982 survey, out of 42 first ladies and "acting" first ladies, Van Buren was assessed as the 36th most highly regarded among historians.
+The extravagancy displayed by Van Buren came amidst the prolonged Panic of 1837, which was caused in part from the policies of Van Buren and his predecessor.
+This eventually led to her becoming a target of her father-in-law's reelection campaign.
+In 1982, the Siena College Research Institute asked historians to assess American first ladies, including "acting" first ladies such as Van Buren.
+The survey, which has been conducted periodically since, ranks first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
+Van Buren was ranked by historians in the 1982 survey as the 36th most highly regarded out of the 42 listed.
 Acting first ladies such as Van Buren have been excluded from subsequent iterations of this survey.